SGA Bylaws

 Clause B.

-The Parliamentarian shall serve as the Chair of the Constitution and Rules Committee, where he/she will possess a binding vote.
+The Parliamentarian shall serve as the Chair of the Constitution and Rules Committee and shall not have a vote, except to break a tie.

 Clause C.